 What is an Additional Insured Endorsement (AIE), and do I need one on my policy?

 Sometimes landlords or employers require that you list them on your policy to give them a layer of protection if they should be named in any liability suits from one of your clients.
 If this is the case, we will add them to your policy for no extra charge.
 However, if this is not a condition of your employment, do not add them as an AIE.

 Proof of Training

 Do I need to show proof of a state license or other training?

 As a requirement of ABMP membership, you must meet all state requirements for practicing in your area of expertise, including state licensing or registration, if applicable.
 We also require schooling information, including school name, program training hours, and dates attended.
 You may either fax state licensing and training information to us at 800-667-8260 (please include a cover sheet with your name and the confirmation number you'll receive when you submit the online application) or email a scanned copy of your license to firstname.lastname@example.org.
 If you are practicing in a state that doesn't require a license, we need verification of training.
 This means we either need copies of your transcripts or diploma/certificate of completion that displays your hours of training, or we can call the school and verify training over the phone.

 What is a CVN and where do I find it?

 You can pay for your membership with a credit card, including Visa, Mastercard, Discover, and American Express cards.
-(Please note: we cannot process a check online or over the phone.)

 Created as a security feature, the Certified Verification Number (CVN) appears on Visa, Mastercard, Discover, and American Express cards.
 The security code is only printed on the card and is not contained in the magnetic stripe information, nor does it appear on sales receipts or billing statements, ensuring the card's validity and security.